-Year costang i Notes and guidence 1 at 25 2 2720 35 From stand of two ends to reason £1.
-Do not traversity of the matrix and report £3 of the balance's and hydrox mus more to take 1, and providents and 1.
-Balances brought forward 2488.44 8646.67 Total balances and reserves at the beginning of the year as recorded in the financial records.
+Year ending Notes and guidance 31 March 2020 £ 31 March 2021 £ Please round all figures to nearest £1.
+Do not leave any boxes blank and report £0 or Nil balances.
+All figures must agree to underlying financial records.
+1. Balances brought forward 3645 2624 Total balances and reserves at the beginning of the year as recorded in the financial records.
 Value must agree to Box 7 of previous year.
-2. (+) Precept or Rates and Levies 1938.00 2090-00 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
+2. (+) Precept or Rates and Levies 2090 2090 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
 Exclude any grants received.
-3. (+) Total other receipts 750.00 1000.00 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
+3. (+) Total other receipts 1000 1356 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
 Include any grants received.
-4. (-) Staff costs 442 00 44500 Total expenditure or payments made to and behalf of all employees, include gross salaries and wages, employers NI contributions, employers pension contributions, gratuities and severance payments. (-) Loan interest/capital repayments NIL NIF Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any 6. (-) All other payments 1538.27 3616-68 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
-7. (=) Balances carried forward ૩૯૫૬-૯ને 26214.09 Total balances and reserves at the end of the year.
+4. (-) Staff costs 495 495 Total expenditure or payments made to and on behalf of all employees.
+Include gross salaries and wages, employers NI contributions, employers pension contributions, gratuities and severance payments.
+5. (-) Loan interest/capital repayments NIL NIL Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any).
+6. (-) All other payments 3616 1328 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
+7. (=) Balances carried forward 2624 4247 Total balances and reserves at the end of the year.
 Must equal (1+2+3) - (4+5+6).
-8. Total value of cash and short term investments ML MIL The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconclilation.
-9. Total fixed assets plus long term investments and assets · Nit م ال N The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
-10. Total borrowings NI- MIL The outstanding capital balance as at 31 March of all loans from third parties (including PWLB).
-11. (For Local Councils Only) Disclosure note re Trust funds (including charitable) Yes th The Council as a body corporate acts as sole trustee for and is responsible for managing Trust funds or assets. × N.B.
+8. Total value of cash and short term investments 2624 4247 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation .
+9. Total fixed assets plus long term investments and assets NIC NIL The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
+10. Total borrowings NIL NIL The outstanding capital balance as at 31 March of all loans from third parties (including PWLB).
+11. (For Local Councils Only) Disclosure note re Trust funds (including charitable) Yes No The Council as a body corporate acts as sole trustee for and is responsible for managing Trust funds or assets. ~ N.B.
 The figures in the accounting statements above do not include any Trust transactions.

-I certify that for the year ended 31 March 2020 the Accounting | I confirm that these Accounting Statements were Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.
+I certify that for the year ended 31 March 2021 the Accounting Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.
+Signed by Responsible Financial Officer before being presented to the authority for approved as recorded in minute reference:

-Signed by Responsible Financial Officer before being presented to the authority for approval
+Date

-Date 21 approved by this authority on this date:
+I confirm that these Accounting Statements were approved by this authority on this date: